Self-Publishing And Page Layout For Microsoft Word

 Section Break

 The essential accomplishment of a section break is to allow you to add unique formatting to specific areas of your file.
-For most book creators, the Section Break will be used to define where page numbers begin and how Header content appears.
+For most book creators, Break will be used to define where page numbers begin and how Header content appears.

-As you see in the image, the page on the left shows the title of the first chapter (“Down the Rabbit Holes”) and the page on the right (the first page of chapter two) shows that chapter’s title (“The Pool of Tears”).
+As you see in the image, the page on the left shows the title of the first chapter (“Down the Rabbit Holes”), and the page on the right (the first page of chapter two) shows that chapter’s title (“The Pool of Tears”).
 The section break is splitting the file into two sections, allowing for the text in the Header of one section to vary from the text in another section.

 Don’t worry about the Header yet, we’ll get to that in just a moment.